-The Academy does not have a long list of rules but students should make special note of these eight very important statements.
+The Academy does not have a long list of rules but students should make special note of these nine very important statements.

-Timekeeping: Students are expected to arrive by 8:15am and be in lesson by 8:20am.
+Timekeeping: Students are expected to arrive by 8:15am and be in their PT session by 8:20am.

 Politeness: We want the Academy to be a happy environment, so be polite and respectful in discussions with your Teachers, other Academy staff and fellow students.